-Your favourite sports team or birth date is definitely a bad idea!
-Hackers can find all that information on any social page you have, so using that as a password for your personal and business sensitive data is definitely not a good idea.)
-Try to generate complex passwords that consist from various letters, numbers and additional symbols.
+Your favorite sports team or birth date is definitely a bad idea!
+Hackers can find all that information on any social page you have, so using that as a password for your personal and business-sensitive data is definitely not a good idea.)
+Try to generate complex passwords that consist of various letters, numbers, and additional symbols.

 - L for Long